 To prevent drunk driving, making a plan for a sober designated driver ahead of time with everyone agreeing to it is best.
-There are strategies to reduce or prevent drunk driving that are effective in keeping your friends and family safe, from ruining lives and out of legal trouble.
+There are tips for stopping drunk driving that are effective in keeping your friends and family safe, from ruining lives and out of legal trouble.
 There are strategies The National Highway Traffic Safety Administration agrees are effective it the reduction and prevention of driving while intoxicated.

 Nationwide a combination of multi-component intervention policies and programs exist to prevent drunk driving.
 Community mobilization of tasks forces or coalitions is the key to these efforts.
 Across the nation, there is a joint effort by every state with legal steps in place to eliminate drunk driving.